genkgo/api-nodejs/README.md

 * Copy test-settings.js.sample to test-settings.js
 * Change the url to your domain
 * Change the Api key to a key given by the Genkgo system
+* Make sure the entry with api key has rights to execute your operations

 run the test node
 ```bash